Aldlevine/panda-language/README.md

 1. Download the latest VISX file from the repo's _Releases_ tab on Github.
 2. Follow steps 6-8 in the "From Source" instructions.

+## Notes

+Since Panda scripts must be TextAssets and Unity only supports specific file-extensions as TextAssets (Panda uses `.txt`).
+This has been designed to expect a pseudo-file-extension `.BT.txt`.
+If this doesn't fit your workflow/current project, VSCode allows you to set up [custom file associations](https://stackoverflow.com/a/36789145).

 ## Contributing

 Issues are more than welcome, but PRs are preferred as I won't always have the time to address issues quickly.